 They are difficult to get hold of and when you do get them they promise to send a replacement and forget to let you know that the replacement part is on backorder.
 So, most bad ratings are for bad customer service, which is disappointing and concerning.

 When customers receive a bike without quality control or delivery issues they talk in their reviews about how pleased they are with the bike with the biggest concern being the assembly being harder than it needs to be.
 They then find it sturdy and easy to use to get a low impact workout.

 It provides a lot of good functionality for the price and it is for the most part a very solid bike made from quality components for the most part (the plastic top shroud is a little cheap and is often broken on a delivery).
 You get a good console, reasonably comfortable seat, speakers, fan as well as low impact cardio workout that is gentle on the joints.

-When I checked pricing there was a good deal at Amazon where it qualified for Prime and free shipping.
+When I checked pricing, on Amazon it qualified for Prime and free shipping.